-As an officially certified member of the Responsible Jewellery Council, we guarantee that all of our precious metals and jewels are responsibly sourced.
+As an officially certified member of the Responsible Jewellery Council, we work to promote best practices across our full supply chain to ensure that our precious metals and jewels are responsibly sourced.
 Long-standing partnerships and meticulous evidence on all invoices from our suppliers guarantee that the raw materials (diamonds, gold and platinum) used for our watches come from legitimate sources.
 The quality of our diamonds is consistently tested and certified by an independent laboratory.

 Please find further information about this topic here and download the Supply Chain Policy.

 In the carat system, the quality – or fineness – of precious metals is expressed in carat (karat is the preferred spelling in the USA).
 The European system, based on one thousand weight units, is also commonplace.
 The two systems correlate as follows: 18-carat gold is equivalent to 750/000 gold, 21-carat gold is equivalent to 875/000 gold and platinum is 950/000 platinum.

 There is a simple technical reason for the absence of pure gold and pure platinum in horology: both metals are too “soft” for the production of watch and movement components.
 Gold and platinum are alloyed with other metals to significantly increase their hardness.
 The different hues of pink, white and honey gold are also achieved by alloying.